dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/extensions-logging.md

 ## Configuration for specific messages

-The EF Core <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.ConfigureWarnings%2A> API allows applications to change what happens when a specific event is encountered.
+The EF Core <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.ConfigureWarnings*> API allows applications to change what happens when a specific event is encountered.
 This can be used to:

 * Change the log level at which the event is logged
 * Skip logging the event altogether